PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 These checks do not claim a new model-corpus run.
 At resume, inventory the next raw result-returning side-effect boundary before modifying production code.
 Commit and push only; do not create, reopen, or update a pull request.

+## Indexed prune/reconcile result characterization checkpoint

+Three phase boundaries still repeat raw dead-operator pruning followed by static-shape reconciliation: core cleanup, conditional layout pass-set 2, and the very-late residual-affine cleanup.
+All six dictionaries are discarded.
+When pruning removes operators, its temporary GraphIndex is not forwarded, so the immediately following reconciliation rebuilds producer evidence.

+Passing contracts freeze each pair's exact arguments, adjacency, phase-local predecessor and successor, and fixed result schemas.
+A mutation fixture freezes the legacy two-call graph/tensor result.
+A strict expected-failure contract requires a small `run_indexed_prune_reconcile_cleanup()` owner to execute only those same two passes with one `ModelIRGraphIndex`, reproduce the exact fixture mutation, and return the combined two-counter dictionary.
+It selects three unconsumed observation targets: `_core_cleanup_prune_reconcile_stats`, `_layout_pass_set_2_prune_reconcile_stats`, and `_very_late_prune_reconcile_stats`.

+Characterization validation completed sequentially under `uv`:

+- dedicated indexed result contract: `2 passed, 1 xfailed in 0.54s`
+- graph cleanup, shape reconciliation, affected phase boundaries, indexed convergence, dynamic reshape, core, architecture, and pass efficiency:
+  `390 passed, 1 xfailed in 18.34s`
+- 115 branch-changed test files: `1703 passed, 1 xfailed in 31.73s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The sole expected failure is the intentionally absent shared owner and direct assignments.
+Do not add dynamic-reshape resolution, a fixed-point retry, extra cleanup, a summary consumer, or any new branch.
+Preserve phase order, LayoutState forwarding, result counts, graph/tensor mutations, dependencies, public API, and TensorFlow behavior.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.